giantswarm/aws-operator/examples/local/README.md

 - *AWS_INSTANCE_TYPE_WORKER* - Worker machines instance type.
 - *AWS_API_HOSTED_ZONE* - Route 53 hosted zone for API and Etcd
 - *AWS_INGRESS_HOSTED_ZONE* - Route 53 hosted zone for Ingress
+- *AWS_ROUTE_TABLE_0* - Existing route table of the cluster to use for VPC peering.
+- *AWS_ROUTE_TABLE_1* - Existing route table of the cluster to use for VPC peering.
 - *AWS_VPC_PEER_ID* - VPC ID of the host cluster to peer with.

 This is a handy snippet that makes it painless - works in bash and zsh.